 All Australian passport applications lodged overseas must be lodged at your nearest Australian diplomatic mission and additional overseas fees apply.
 If you lodge your passport application with another mission, you may be at risk of further delays, including for the delivery of your passport, and associated costs as new passports are automatically sent to the post where they were lodged and redirections cannot be easily facilitated.
 Please ensure you check with the relevant Australian Diplomatic mission for up-to-date fees in local currency and requirements and whether you need to make an appointment.

 At the Australian Consulate-General in Noumea, applications are accepted on appointment only.
 The Passport section of the Australian Consulate-General in Noumea is open to the public, Monday to Friday from 9am to 4pm (except public holidays), for information.

-For further information please consult the passport website.
+For further information please consult the Australian passport website.

 To apply for a passport

 1. Complete your form online at www.passports.gov.au

 2. Print the completed application form, sign within the signature box and date